 If our general partner elects to reset the target distribution levels, it will be entitled to receive a number of common units and to maintain its 2% general partner interest.
 The number of common units to be issued to our general partner will be equal to that number of common units that would have entitled their holder to an average aggregate quarterly cash distribution in the prior two quarters equal to the average of the distributions to our general partner on the incentive distribution rights in such two quarters.
 Our general partner will also be entitled to maintain its general partner's interest in us at the level that existed immediately prior to the reset election.
 We anticipate that our general partner would exercise this reset right in order to facilitate acquisitions or internal growth projects that would not be sufficiently accretive to cash distributions per common unit without such conversion.
 It is possible, however, that our general partner could exercise this reset election at a time when it is experiencing, or expects to experience, declines in the cash distributions it receives related to its incentive distribution rights and may, therefore, desire to be issued common units rather than retain the right to receive distributions based on the initial target distribution levels.
 This risk could be elevated if our incentive distribution rights have been transferred to a third party.
 As a result, a reset election may cause our common unitholders to experience a reduction in the amount of cash distributions that they would have otherwise received had we not issued new common units in connection with resetting the target distribution levels.
-Additionally, our general partner has the right to transfer all or any portion of our incentive distribution rights at any time, and to the extent that one or more of the transferees collectively own a majority of the incentive distribution rights, such transferees shall have the same rights as the general partner relative to resetting target distributions if our
+Additionally, our general partner has the right to transfer all or any portion of our incentive distribution rights, such transferees shall have the same rights as the general partner relative to resetting target distributions if our general partner concurs that the tests for resetting target distributions have been fulfilled.